‘A Complete Package’ – Not Hardik Pandya, Anil Kumble Hails This All-Rounder After Impressive Champions Trophy 2025 Performances

 ALSO READ:

-Former India Captain also spoke about Marco Jansen’s development as an all-rounder, highlighting his improvement in batting.
+The former India Captain also spoke about Jansen’s development as an all-rounder, highlighting his improvement in batting.
 He pointed out that Jansen has played important knocks for South Africa in the past, making valuable contributions lower down the order.
-According to Kumble, Jansen’s ability to both bowl effectively and add crucial runs makes him a complete package for the team, especially in the No. 7 or No. 8 position.
+According to Kumble, Jansen’s ability to both, bowl effectively and add crucial runs makes him a complete package for the team, especially in the No.7 or No.8 position.

 “He has improved a lot with his batting as well.
 He has contributed with the bat on many occasions for South Africa.
 So in that sense he’s a complete package for South Africa at No. 7 or No. 8,” he added.